-The Basic Teaching Track in Secondary Education Teaching –Math/Science is a degree designed for individuals who possess a baccalaureate degree and appropriate coursework in mathematics or one of the secondary science subject areas of biology, chemistry, geology or physics.
+The Basic Teaching Concentration in Secondary Education Teaching –Math/Science is a degree designed for individuals who possess a baccalaureate degree and appropriate coursework in mathematics or one of the secondary science subject areas of biology, chemistry, geology or physics.
 Successful completion of the program will lead to a master’s degree and can lead to state certification.
 It is anticipated that students would complete the 36-semester hour program in one calendar year of full-time study, beginning with the summer pre-session.
 However, students may begin the program during the fall or spring semesters.

-Basic Track: All applicants must have a bachelor’s degree with appropriate course work in mathematics or one of the science disciplines with an overall GPA of 2.80 or higher from an accredited institution of higher education.
+Basic Concentration: All applicants must have a bachelor’s degree with appropriate course work in mathematics or one of the science disciplines with an overall GPA of 2.80 or higher from an accredited institution of higher education.
 Prerequisite undergraduate courses should provide evidence of meeting outcomes in special needs instruction (Slippery Rock University’s SEFE 338, Standards-Based Instruction & Assessment in the Inclusionary Classroom and SEFE 342, Educational Psychology for Diverse Learners, Standard-Based Instruction & Assessment in the Inclusion Classroom meet this requirement).